 This white chocolate pudding was delicious by itself.
 You need to make sure that you stir the sugar and cornstarch together well before adding the milk.
 I first just dumped it all in together and ended up with bad lumps that I could not get rid of while stirring and then when it thickened it was just gross.
 I had to dump the first batch and work a bit smarter the second time around.

-If you want chocolate pudding, just swap put the white chocolate with semi-sweet and you’ll be good to go.
-In fact, I’m sure you can swap it with peanut butter or butterscotch chips to change the flavor.
+If you want chocolate pudding, just swap out the white chocolate with semi-sweet and you’ll be good to go.
+In fact, I’m sure you can swap it with peanut butter or butterscotch chips to change the flavor, too.

 - 1/4 cup cornstarch

 - Whisk together the cornstarch and sugar in a medium sized pot.
 Slowly add in the milk, whisking as you do to avoid lumps.
 Cook over medium heat stirring with large spoon or spatula.
 Stir in the salt and cook until it gets thick and coats the spoon.
 Once it starts to thicken, it gets thicker faster.